ssnagin/ssnagin/README.md

 - 🏙 City: Saint Petersburg
 - 📧 Email: s_lstoo@bk.ru
 - 🗨 Languages:
-    - English.
-C1
+    - English: C1
-    - Russian.
-My native language
+    - Russian: My native language
+    - German: A0 :)

 ## Cooperation
 If you interested or want to offer a case, please, email me.
 I prefer not to respond in social networks.